unified-doc/unified-doc/readme.md

 The above statements represent the goals that the `unified-doc` project is working towards: building simple and unified document APIs.

-## Specs
+## Spec
-Please refer to the [Specs](./specs.md) documentation for more details ono how the `unified-doc` project is defined and implemented.
+Please refer to the [Spec](./spec.md) documentation for more details ono how the `unified-doc` project is defined and implemented.

 ## Packages
 The following packages are used in the `unified-doc` ecosystem.